Galiano Island: History

-Beginning in the 1870s a small number of Asian immigrants, particularly Japanese, also decided to settle the area for its abundance of fish stock and timber.
+Beginning in the 1870s, a small number of Asian immigrants, particularly Japanese, also settled in the area due to its abundant fish stocks and timber.
 These Japanese immigrants, primarily from Wakayama Prefecture, brought with them methods of charcoal production, whose evidence can still be found on the island today.
 Many of these Japanese settlers continued to operate salteries on the north end of the island until the outbreak of war with Japan.

-Following confederation of British Columbia into Canada in 1871 and the subsequent the completion of the Canadian Pacific Railway in 1885, the nearby Lower Mainland exploded in population.
-By 1928 this had spilled over, and the small community on Galiano had grown large enough to construct the Galiano Community hall, which is still in use today.
+Following the confederation of British Columbia into Canada in 1871 and the completion of the Canadian Pacific Railway in 1885, the nearby Lower Mainland experienced rapid population growth.
+By 1928, this had grown to the point where the small community on Galiano had expanded sufficiently to construct the Galiano Community Hall, which remains in use today.
 In the 1960s logging rights for much of the island were given to MacMillan Bloedel for resource extraction.
 Many environmentally conscious residents objected to the widespread logging, leading to many disputes including MacMillan Bloedel Ltd. v.
 Galiano Island Trust Committee in 1995.
-Environmentalism and the 1960s counter-culture continue to heavily influence the culture of the island to this day.
+Environmentalism and the 1960s counter-culture continue to influence the culture of the island to this day heavily.
 In 2011, the riding of Saanich—Gulf Islands, to which Galiano is a part, elected Canada's first Green member of parliament, Elizabeth May.

-As of the 21st century, the logging industry has all but halted on the island, replaced by industries such as tourism and a local art scene.
+As of the 21st century, logging on the island has all but halted, replaced by industries such as tourism and a local art scene.

-Caroline Shaw has said about her composition The Evergreen, “One day in January 2020, I took a walk in an evergreen forest on Swiikw (Galiano Island), British Columbia, Canada.
-I found myself slowing down.
-My steps were shorter, less frequent.
-I stopped trying to get to my destination with any real intention or speed.
-Eventually I stopped moving altogether.
-I looked, and listened, and felt and smelled and breathed.
-Like a thousand thousand creatures before me there, some of them also human, I paused and wondered and thought, "There is wisdom in these trees."
-It's been said before, in ways more eloquent and complex than my little story here.
-Still.”